-10 Ibid
+Ibid

-The excise tax on firearms and ammunition sales contained in HB 935 is also carefully targeted to shift a small amount of the costs of gun ownership from those harmed by it to the firearms industry.
-Specifically, section 2-4B-02 provides that, after money is allocated to pay for the administration of the tax, it would be apportioned to already existing state entities and funds that directly address gun violence - the Maryland Trauma Physician Services Fund, the Shock Trauma Center at the University of Maryland, the Violence Intervention and Prevention Program Fund, the Survivors of Homicide Victims Grant Program, and the Center for Firearms Violence Prevention and Intervention.
+The excise tax on firearms sales contained in HB 387 is also carefully targeted to shift a small amount of the costs of gun ownership from those harmed by it to the firearms industry.
+Specifically, section 2-4B-02 provides that, after money is allocated to pay for the administration of the tax, it would be apportioned to already existing state entities and funds that directly address gun violence - The Coordinated Community Supports Partnership Fund, the Maryland Trauma Physician Services Fund, the Shock Trauma Center at the University of Maryland, the Violence Intervention and Prevention Program Fund, the Survivors of Homicide Victims Grant Program, and the Center for Firearms Violence Prevention and Intervention.

-By allocating excise tax money to priorities that the state has already identified to deal with the specific costs associated with gun violence, this bill shifts a small amount of the huge cost of gun violence from taxpayers who have been paying the government's share and to victims who have been uncompensated to the firearms industry.
-The bill also dovetails with Governor Moore's effort to coordinate the state's efforts to combat gun violence by creating a Center for Firearms Violence Prevention, pending as HB 583.
-CIF also supports that legislation.
+By allocating excise tax money to priorities that the state has already identified to deal with the specific costs associated with gun violence, this bill shifts a small amount of the huge cost of gun violence from taxpayers who have been paying the government's share to the firearms industry.
+The bill also dovetails with the legislature's effort to coordinate Maryland's programs that combat gun violence by creating a Center for Firearms Violence Prevention during the last legislative session.

 The crisis of gun violence in our state must be addressed in a variety of ways, including keeping firearms out of the hands of dangerous individuals, promoting safe practices, preventing violence at the community and individual level, and treating and compensating the injured.
-The firearms industry must be part of this effort, and HB 935 provides one small measure in that direction.
+The firearms industry must be part of this effort, and HB 387 provides one small measure in that direction.

-For these reasons, CIF recommends a favorable report on HB 935.
+For these reasons, CIF recommends a favorable report on HB 387.